SayliDeshpande/SayliDeshpande/README.md

    <img src="https://komarev.com/ghpvc/?username=SayliDeshpande&color=green" alt=""/>
 </div>

-- 🌱 Always exploring the latest in technologies and backend frameworks.
+- 🌱 Engineer with a purpose — blending algorithms, AI, and ambition into scalable solutions.
 - 💡 Open to collaborate on backend projects.
-- 🤔 Currently diving deep into Python and Machine Learning, AI.
+- 🤔 Reigniting my engineering journey with passion for AI, algorithms, and real-world impact.
-- 💬 Let's discuss all things web and backend development!
+- 💬 Let's discuss AI | ML | DS-Algo — Code that scales with clarity.

 ### :hammer_and_wrench: Languages and Tools :
 <div>